bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

    <!-- Space complexity is O(1).
 There is no stack taking up space it  -->
    Implicit stack would be O(log n) the length of the tree.
+   But worse case is O(n) since it could be a completely imbalanced tree.

 3. What is the runtime complexity of your `breadth_first_for_each` method?